rvanimme/Victron-VEDirect-reader/README.md

 device_name is the name of the serial USB device (e.g. ttyUSB0 or ttyUSB5).
 physical_address is the topology based address of the serial USB device (e.g. 3-2.3 or 1-1.1.3)

-In case the device exists, the full path to the device is send to stdout In case the device does not exists or no argument is provided, a list of all tty USB devices is printed
+In case the device exists, the full path to the device is sent to stdout In case the device does not exists or no argument is provided, a list of all tty USB devices is printed

 Available ttyUSB device